NickZt/TryFlutterWithRxDart/README.md

 Add the ability to select dates to display courses.
 The proposed database scheme allows you to store exchange rates data by date.
 Add the ability to save to the database only the changed exchange rate.

-Plans: test this application in Android, iOs and deploy on the Internet as a site, well, write an article about it.
+### Stretch Goals : deploy on the Internet as a site, well, write an article about it.